jacquelinekay/cppnow2017/reflection/slides.md

 # My 2p on access specifiers

 - Access specifiers are already "broken" in the language.
 They're still useful for interface design.
-- Guideline: prefer to reflect on public data members for serialization, etc. and hide implementation details in private members, to avoid breaking compatibility between library versions
+- Guideline: prefer to reflect on public data members for serialization, etc. and hide implementation details in private members, to avoid breaking compatibility between versions
 - Standardized API should include a convenience accessor for public member variables, to encourage this guideline

 ---